Jekka’s vegetable seeds

 - String or stick to make drill and/or straight lines

 - Using a string as a guide, create a drill (small depression in the soil) 2.5 cm ( 1 in) deep.
-However, the depth that the seeds should be sown at depends on the type of vegetable so it is best to read the seed pack.
-However, it is normally three times as deep as the diameter of the seed.
+However, the depth that the seeds should be sown depends on the type of vegetable so it is best to read the seed pack.
+However, as a general guide, it is normally three times as deep as the diameter of the seed.
 Water the drill before sowing the seeds.

 - Sow the seeds: